River Avon, Bristol: Navigation

 The Avon above Bath remains navigable as far as Bathampton where there is the remains of a flash lock.
-However, the lock past the weir below Pulteney Bridge was demolished when the weir was reconstructed, so passage between the sections is only possible for dinghies and canoes using the roller slipway on the side of the weir.
+The lock past the weir below Pulteney Bridge was demolished when the weir was reconstructed, so passage between the sections is only possible for dinghies and canoes using the roller slipway on the side of the weir.

 Beyond its junction with the Kennet and Avon Canal, the Avon flows through Keynsham towards Bristol.
 For much of its course after leaving Wiltshire, it marks the traditional boundary between Somerset and Gloucestershire.
 For most of this distance the navigation makes use of the natural riverbed, with six locks overcoming a rise of 30 ft.
 From Bath to Netham Lock where it divides into the New Cut and the Floating Harbour is 12 mi.
 The stretch is made navigable by the use of locks and weirs.

-In the centre of Bath it passes under various bridges, including the Midland Bridge which was built by the Midland Railway Company to allow the Somerset and Dorset Joint Railway access to and from its Green Park terminus station.
+In the centre of Bath it passes under bridges, including the Midland Bridge which was built by the Midland Railway Company to allow the Somerset and Dorset Joint Railway access to and from its Green Park terminus station.
 In November 2011, the navigation between Bath and Bristol was closed because of safety concerns about Victoria Bridge.

-Weston Lock on the outskirts of Bath is in what now forms the Newbridge area.
+Weston Lock on the outskirts of Bath is in the Newbridge area.
 Weston Cut is a man made channel, opened in 1727, for boats to approach and pass through Weston Lock; the island created between the cut and the river weir became known as Dutch Island after the owner of the brass mill established on the riverside in the early 18th century.